SIOTO JAZZ

 Technical Rider

-this type equipment must be provided, but doesn't have to be the exact one
+preferred this type equipment must be provided, but doesn't have to be the exact one

-this type of equipment must be provided exactly as noted
+required this type of equipment must be provided exactly as noted

-this type of equipment we take with us
+info this type of equipment we take with us

-it would be a nice to have, but we'll survive without it
+optional it would be a nice to have, but we'll survive without it

 Equipment

-Type Microphone Type Equipment Power
+Type Mic Type Equipment Power

-Kick In Beta 91 Kick Pearl Export 22”
+Kick In Beta 91 Kick Pearl Export 22” -

-Kick Out Beta 52
+Kick Out Beta 52 - -

-Snare Top SM 57
+Snare Top SM 57 - -

-Snare Bottom SM 81
+Snare Bottom SM 81 - -

-Rack Tom Beta 98 Rack Tom Pearl Export 12”
+Rack Tom Beta 98 Rack Tom Pearl Export 12” -

-Floor Tom Beta 98 Floor Tom Pearl Export 14”
+Floor Tom Beta 98 Floor Tom Pearl Export 14” -

-OH L SM 81
+OH L SM 81 - -

-OH R SM 81
+OH R SM 81 - -

 Bass Guitar XLR Line Out Fender Rumble 500 220V EU Outlet (min 1 plug)